UMBC’s exploratory artist in residence Levester Williams examines history of Cockeysville marble in film project

 Levester Williams, Lisa Freiman, and Rebecca Uchill at the sneak peak projection demo of "dreaming of a beyond: Baltimore" at UMBC's Center for Art, Design, and Visual Culture.

 Levester Williams, Lisa Freiman, and Rebecca Uchill at the sneak peak projection demo of “dreaming of a beyond: Baltimore” in February 2024 at the CADVC.
-(Photo courtesy of Rebecca Uchill)
+(Photo by Tedd Henn, courtesy of the CADVC)

 Wiliams’ projection work will also feature an accompanying booklet that includes an essay by Michelle Wright, professor of history and Africana studies at the Community College of Baltimore County.
 Wright’s essay, “Scrubbed Clean,” examines the complex history of Beaver Dam marble, its use in Baltimore’s Washington Monument, and its connections to the city’s history of racial division.